czarakas/local_climate_change_tool/docs/README.md

 - ***Functional_specs.pdf***: Describes our vision for this tool and lays out use cases.
 - ***TechnologyReview.pdf***: Another class presentation for CSE D 583 that overviews the use cases and demonstrates two python packages that could be used to generate an interactive panel.
 We decided to go with panel instead of dash.
+- ***Cover_Sheet.pdf***: Describes where and how we have met the project requirements and describes some software engineering lessons we have learned along the way.